 \section{Abstract}

-In this paper, the reduction of biharmonic map equation in terms of the Maurer-Cartan form for all smooth map of an arbitrary compact Riemannian manifold into a compact Lie group $(G,h)$ with bi-invariant Riemannian metric $h$ is obtained.
-By this formula, all biharmonic curves into compaqct Lie groups are determined, and all the biharmonic maps of an open domain of ${\Bbb R}^2$ with the conformal metric of the standard Riemannian metric into $(G,h)$ are determined.
+In this paper, the reduction of biharmonic map equation in terms of the Maurer-Cartan form for all smooth map of a compact Riemannian manifold into a compact Lie group $(G,h)$ with the bi-invariant Riemannian metric $h$ is obtained.
+Due to this formula, all the biharmonic curves into compact Lie groups are determined, and all the biharmonic maps of an open domain of ${\Bbb R}^2$ equipped with a Riemannian metric conformal to the standard Euclidean metric into $(G,h)$ are characterized.

 [section] [df]{Theorem} [df]{Proposition} [df]{Lemma} [df]{Corollary} [df]{Remark}